Rampton and Woodbeck: Woodbeck

 Prior to development, the area was primarily farmland.
 Woodbeck was named after the local farm which was bought by the Minister of Prisons in 1907.
 The farmhouse was sold to the Government when the area was chosen for the building of a high security psychiatric hospital.
 Initially known as Rampton Criminal Lunatic Asylum, building work was started in 1909.
 The hospital was originally conceived as an annex to Broadmoor with the aim of reducing overcrowding and opened in 1912.
 As hospital patient numbers increased in the 1920s, a programme of building staff houses was begun.
 The houses were originally allocated to married staff members with families; unmarried staff were housed in two residential blocks which later opened in 1931.

 An increase in the number of staff saw an expansion of the staff club (previously the Woodbeck farmhouse) to include a cricket pavilion (1935) and other sports facilities.
 In the 1990s the residence blocks were converted into offices and are presently located within the outer perimeter fence of the hospital.
 The 1990s also saw the sale of many of the houses at Woodbeck to private ownership.
 The staff club, shop, post office, tennis courts, bowling green and cricket pavilion were demolished to make way for a new control room and entry building on completion of the new perimeter fence in 2003.

 Community

 There is a village hall in nearby Rampton.
 There is a public house in Rampton, The Eyre Arms, named after a notable local family.
+Commercial ventures in the village include a vehicle service centre.
+There is a recreation park to the south of the village.

 There is a car repair workshop in Woodbeck as well as a small café.
+A small playground is in the village.